 For years, this issue has been the topic of numerous disputes, with many advocates on each side.
 For us, the answer is a resounding yes, but it all depends on your own preferences and how well you store them.

-Most people are claiming that you can or should refrigerate coffee since it takes so little time to make in the morning or whenever you need it.
+Most people claim that you can or should refrigerate coffee since it takes so little time to make in the morning or whenever you need it.
 If your morning time is limited and you can’t start your day without your favorite cup of coffee, you may safely prepare a bigger batch of coffee and keep it in the fridge for several days.

 How to refrigerate coffee